}

 Finally, a problem that took me awhile to identify: I wasn’t able to do certain things because I have a VPN (Virtual Private Network).
 I originally got it last January, just before my trip to Fiji with the family, because I knew Internet access was through wifi, and there’s no way of knowing how secure such things are.
 The VPN I chose, like most others, allow me to include all my devices, and while I mainly wanted it for my phone and iPad, I realised it could useful for things like watching news videos that are geoblocked.
 It worked great in Fiji, but then we came home.

-I would try to access some websites and be refused access, something that sometimes happens, but I assumed it was just a glitch.
+I would try to access some websites and be refused access, something that sometimes happened before the VPN, but I assumed it was just a glitch.
 On a whim, really, I switched off the VPN and I could access the sites.
-Similarly, I use an FTP program called to upload my podcasts to my site, and the one I use is called Cyberduck, something I used for years for work, too.
-Earlier this year, I started having trouble connecting to the server so I couple upload my podcast files: It would be very slow to login, then to access the folders on my site so I could upload my file, and then the upload would often fail, sometimes many times.
+Similarly, I use an FTP program to upload my podcasts to my site, and the one I use is called Cyberduck, something I've used for years, including for work.
+Earlier this year, I started having trouble connecting to the server to upload my podcast files: It would be very slow to login, then to access the folders on my site so I could upload my file, and then the upload would often fail, sometimes many times.
 I wasn’t suspicious because there were somewhat similar problems sometimes in the past, so it didn’t surprise me that there were glitches using it—ones that Nigel fixed for me, of course.
 I eventually started logging in through Go Daddy’s website, because even though it was much slower using a web browser, at least it worked.

 When I resumed podcasting in early December, I and ran into the same problem using Cyberduck.
 Then, on a hunch more than a whim, I paused my VPN, and Cyberduck worked perfectly—fast login, fast access to the folder I needed, and VERY fast upload—all exactly as it should be, and how it was before I installed the VPN.